awsdocs/incident-manager-user-guide/doc_source/tracking-details.md

     1. In the navigation pane, choose **Metrics**\.

-    1. On the **All metrics** tab, enter a search term in the search field, such as a metric name or resource name, and press **Enter**\.
+    1. In the **All metrics** tab, enter a search term in the search field, such as a metric name or resource name, and choose **Enter**\.

-       For example, if you search for the `CPUUtilization` metric, you see the namespaces and dimensions with this metric\.
+       For example, if you search for the `CPUUtilization` metric, you will see the namespaces and dimensions associated with this metric\.

     1. Choose one of the results from your search to view the metrics\.